Hideoutcode/Zachs-Web-Hacking-Tools/README.md

-A bunch of web hacking tools made by me in python and other languages to find vulnerabilities and hack
+A bunch of web penetration testing tools made by me in python and other languages to find vulnerabilities and hack